-I am interested in the relationship my pieces have with each other, how they are rigid yet have a sense of connection when placed in their groupings, interlocking with their counterparts.
-My designs have a matt finish to the exterior which looks warm and inviting to handle, allowing the viewer to physically interact with each piece while the form subtly dictates how the hand will hold them.
-A contrasting interior will draw the eye to the lines of the modernist and architectural forms.
+I am interested in the relationship my pieces have with each other, how they are rigid yet have a sense of association when placed in their groupings, connecting with their counterparts.
+The pieces have a matt finish to the exterior which looks warm and inviting to handle, allowing the viewer to physically interact with each piece as it is important to me that my pieces are as good to use as they are to hold, and to look at.

 Photo credit Claire Cleaver

 These bowls are my contemporary take on aging and patination.
-Unlike the rest of my work, where I have total control, the enamelling process I use means I cannot predict the end result, each bowl is unique with a natural feel to it, this is what really appeals to me.
+The enameling process I use means each bowl is unique with a natural feel to it, this is what really appeals to me.

 During the enameling process the copper oxidises (blackens) and while the enamel will not change, the black will gradually lessen over time, returning to its original copper colour.